 What is rhinoplasty?

-Rhinoplasty, otherwise known as nose surgery or a “nose job” is a plastic surgery procedure for aesthetically enhancing, reconstructing or correcting the shape and form of the nose.
-Rhinoplasty may involve reducing the nose, narrowing the nose, altering the internal portions of the nose and or shaping and moving the cartilage of the nose.
+Rhinoplasty, or nasal surgery as it is also known, aims to aesthetically enhance, reconstruct, or correct the shape and form of the nose.
+Rhinoplasty may involve reducing the size, narrowing the width, altering the internal portions, and/or shaping and moving the cartilage of the nose.

-The procedure is intended to improve the appearance of the nose either from simply natural causes to traumatic deformities.
-Rhinoplasty is also used to correct impaired breathing due to congenital nasal structural defects.
+Rhinoplasty is intended to improve the appearance of the nose either from simply natural causes to deformities caused by traumatic accidents and injuries.
+The procedure may also be used to correct impaired breathing due to congenital structural defects.

 The artistry of rhinoplasty.

-More than any other plastic surgery, rhinoplasty is one of the most difficult and satisfying, requiring a surgeon with artistry and artistic ability to be able to visualize the final result in advance.
+More than any other plastic surgery, rhinoplasty is one of the most difficult and yet also the most satisfying.
+This is because it requires a surgeon with a keen sense of the aesthetic and artistic ability to be able to visualize the final result in advance.

-The real skill to rhinoplasty is to achieve what the patient wants and not what the surgeon wants.
-Many plastic surgeons try to build the same “nose” for every patient, whereas a good surgeon will listen to their patients and try to give them what they are requesting if it’s within the realm of possibility and good judgment.
+The real skill to rhinoplasty is to achieve what you — the patient — wants and not what the surgeon wants.
+Many plastic surgeons will build the same “nose” for every patient.
+But a good surgeon will listen and aim to give their patient what they want within the realm of possibility and good aesthetic judgment.

 Who is an ideal candidate for nasal surgery?